 The Kroger Company, or simply Kroger, is an American retail company founded by Bernard Kroger in 1883 in Cincinnati, Ohio.
 It is the United States' largest supermarket by revenue, and the second-largest general retailer.
-Kroger is also the fifth-largest retailer in the world and the fourth largest American-owned private employer in the United States.
+Kroger is the seventh largest American-owned private employer in the United States.
 Kroger is ranked #23 on the Fortune 500 rankings of the largest United States corporations by total revenue.

 Kroger's employees are mostly represented by collective bargaining agreements, and many are represented by the United Food and Commercial Workers.

 Highest paying job titles at Kroger include Pharmacy Manager, Lead Java Software Engineer, and Software Engineer